With Querix Package Manager (QPM), you can install, update and uninstall Lycia as a whole or its components selectively.

 JSON, XML, Java integration, messaging, and Streaming are also part of the Lycia 4GL language.
 Other languages can easily interact with Lycia programs.

-All programs are compiled to LLVM and use sophisticated optimisation technique to achieve exceptional performance. that is geat.
+All programs are compiled to LLVM and use sophisticated optimization technique to achieve exceptional performance.

 Eclipse BIRT includes BIRT Report Designer and Report Engine.